circle-group/circle-group.github.io/_members/tolga-birdal.md

 image: images/prof_pic.jpg
 role: principal-investigator
 links:
-  email: tbirdal@imperial.ac.uk
   home-page: https://tolgabirdal.github.io
+  google-scholar: _Bxd5ggAAAAJ
   orcid: 0000-0001-8713-9213
   twitter: tolga_birdal
-  bsky: tolgabirdal.bsky.social
+  bluesky: tolgabirdal.bsky.social
+  linkedin: tbirdal
   github: tolgabirdal
-  google-scholar: _Bxd5ggAAAAJ
+  email: tbirdal@imperial.ac.uk
 ---

 As a <strong>computer scientist</strong>, I strive to understand visual perception and build machines that can see.
 To do so, I leverage tools from differential geometry and algebraic topology, in conjunction with deep neural networks.
 My research focuses on: